yangxiaohua2009/linux/Documentation/sound/hd-audio/intel-multi-link.rst

 ..
 SPDX-License-Identifier: (GPL-2.0-only OR BSD-3-Clause)
-:Copyright: |copy| 2023 Intel Corporation
+.. include:: <isonum.txt>

 ================================================
 HDAudio multi-link extensions on Intel platforms
 ================================================

+:Copyright: |copy| 2023 Intel Corporation

 This file documents the 'multi-link structure' introduced in 2015 with the Skylake processor and recently extended in newer Intel platforms